jtlewis81/CST-391/Milestone 2/CST-391 - Topic 1 - Milestone 2 - Jamie Lewis.md

 Sermon Archive Manager (SAM) will allow just that.
 The "product" for this app is a Sermon.
 A Sermon has a title, speaker,  date, series (optional), Bible reference(s), and a file path to the audio recording.

 The plan is to make a single page application that contains a list of all Sermons initially.
 Filters can be applied which auto-update the list.
 Filters will include 2 boxes for typing in searches, one for Sermon titles and one for references.
-There will be a dropdown automatically populated with all available series names.
+There will be dropdowns automatically populated with all available series and speaker names.
 The button for resetting filters restores the full list.
 An "Add Sermon" button opens a modal, which has a form for creating the new Sermon.
 It will have "Submit" and "Cancel" buttons.
 The main application view also has "Edit" and "Delete" buttons which work only on the selected Sermon.
 When the list is loaded or refreshed, the top item is auto-selected.

 ---